isomerpages/ogp/_products/isomer.md

 An internal study conducted by the Singapore government in 2017 found that over one-third of our government websites failed basic usability checks.
 Other problems include:

 * Website downtime: Cases of government sites not accessible for hours in any given month
-* Poor UX: Many had outdated designs that does not work well on mobile devices and not accessible to persons with visual impairments
+* Poor UX: Many had outdated designs that do not work well on mobile devices and  are inaccessible to persons with visual impairments
 * Slow: Certain sites took more than 10 seconds to load, when modern sites should never take more than 2 seconds
 * Expensive: A simple website can cost the Singapore government upwards of S$25,000 per year, racking a hefty bill across the government